 3 Preheat oven to 425°F with a baking sheet on a rack on the lowest rung of the oven.

-5 Add the filling to the pie.
-Add the apple filling to the dough-lined pie pan.
-Sprink on 1 Tbsp of lemon juice.
+5 Add the filling: Add the apple filling to the dough-lined pie pan.
+Sprinkle with 1 tablespoon of lemon juice.
 Dot with butter.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Extra Thick Apple Pie on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Mile High Deep Dish Apple Pie on Simply Recipes.
 Thank you!Print